teancom/codex/lightning_build.md

 ### build and run deploy

 make manifest
+(26 mins)
 make deploy

-Path to existing bosh-init statefile (leave blank for new deployments):
+PRESS ENTER Path to existing bosh-init statefile (leave blank for new deployments):

-PRESS ENTER

 ### login to proto-BOSH